mperdeck/wn/README.md

 If an implentation in C# / MVC is important to you (using validation attributes in view models, HTML helpers, NUnit tests, Selenium UI tests, etc.), I could do that as well.

+I included the .js and .css files for AngularJs, jQuery and Bootstrap in the solution rather than using a CDN.
+This to reduce the number of failure points for this demo.
+CDN failure can be dealt with by code that falls back to a different CDN and then to the solution itself, but I wanted to keep it simple.

+I included the node_modules folders in source control to save you the hassle of loading them yourself.
+Normally I would exclude them, similar to the NuGet packages.

 #Running the site#

+(You may have noticed that I used 1) 2) etc. for list numbering, rather than 1.
+2. as used in Markdown.
+Problem with the Markdown is that it resets the numbers after a code block.
+So consistently using non-Markdown numbering).

-* Grab the zip file from this repo and unzip in a clean folder.
+1) Grab the zip file from this repo and unzip in a clean folder.
 Use a short folder path such as `C:\Tests\MattPerdeck`.
 The test frameworks used in this project are Node based, and node_modules can create very deep folder structures (normally you wouldn't put them in source control, but I wanted to save you the hassle of loading them).

-* Load the `Numbers.sln` solution file in Visual Studio (I used Visual Studio 2013).
+2) Load the `Numbers.sln` solution file in Visual Studio (I used Visual Studio 2013).

+3) Rebuild Solution.

-* Hit F5 to run the site.
+4) Hit F5 to run the site.
 End user instructions are on the page.

 #Running the unit tests#